California (Mr. Bungle album): Red Hot Chili Peppers conflict

 Regarding the Halloween show, Trey Spruance said, "It was pretty weird, having been fans of the first two RHCP albums, realizing that somehow something personal had gone amiss somewhere.
 So amiss that a decade and a half after we’d liked this now hugely popular band’s music (and hadn't thought much about since), we'd be dealing with the fact that they were unmistakably trying to bury us.
 Why keep quiet?
 I remember drawing everybody’s tattoos.
 James Rotundi our touring keyboardist knew the band's more recent music, and he's a great guitarist, so he did those duties."
 Dunn reflected "We had a member of the tour crew buy the most recent album of them (Californication) and then we proceeded to learn it in the back of the stage before the show.
 It wasn't hard.
 The hardest part was copying his tattoos with a permanent marker.
 I remember it was very funny to ridicule them without thinking about whether they would be aware or not.
 We were pretty pissed off for all the financial and personal damage that they caused to us based on their egos and freaks of power.
 We should probably have sued them."

 Kiedis responded to the Halloween parody by having Mr. Bungle removed from the 2000 Big Day Out festival in Australia and New Zealand.
 He said of the festival shows, “I would not have given fucking two fucks if they fucking played there with us.
 But after I fucking heard about [the] fucking Halloween show where they mocked us, fuck him and fuck the whole fucking band.
-I hope they all die.”
-Patton went on to claim that Kiedis' actions had "ruined" Mr. Bungle's career, while Trevor Dunn remarked, "It really screwed us up.
+I hope they all die”.
+Patton went on to claim that Kiedis' actions had "ruined" Mr. Bungle's career during a 2001 interview, while Trevor Dunn remarked, "It really screwed us up.
 It screwed up my life in a personal way."

 The band officially split in 2004, although they had been on hiatus since playing their final concert on September 9, 2000 in Nottingham, England.